Facing and unplanned pregnancy may be a significant time in your life and may mean making decisions that can be easier when you have support.

 Making an appointment for a service in South Australia

-- provides high quality care for women and their partners in relation to an unplanned pregnancy
+provides high quality care for women, pregnant people and their partners in relation to an unplanned pregnancy

-- is a pro-choice and women centred service meaning it is a woman’s right to decide when and how she will control her fertility
+is a pro-choice and person centred service meaning it is a pregnant person't right to decide when and how they will control her fertility

-- welcomes partners and other people important to the woman
+welcomes partners and other people important to them

 What we know

 there is an inherent failure rate of contraceptive methods